astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 Such a perfect alignment is very rare, but there are a lot of galaxies in the universe, and occasionally two of them do line up with us, and then we do, in fact, observe such a ring of light, called an Einstein Ring, as shown in {numref}`hubblenses`.
+By moving the source in {numref}`ringanimate` around, you should be able to find configurations where the images in the simulations look like several of these real pictures!
 For the Sun, lensing a distant star, the Einstein ring would be about $40^{\prime\prime}$ in radius, which is much smaller than the actual radius of the Sun, so we would never see it.
 Real, observed, Einstein Rings occur when two galaxies are lined up along a line of sight.

 ```{figure} images/lensing.jpg
 :alt: hubblenses